-Version 0.2 of the Protocol Template for Repeat-Dose Toxicology Studies is now available for review and feedback by the public.
-Version 0.2 is a working draft document updated based on feedback provided on Version 0.1.
-As feedback and comments are key to a robust and well-accepted Template, we invite all stakeholders to submit feedback and comments on Version 0.2 to improve the Template for its first major release.
+Version 1.0 of the Protocol Template for Repeat-Dose Toxicology Studies is now available for voluntary adoption by the public.
+Version 1.0 incorporates member company input and several rounds of stakeholder feedback provided on the previous working drafts, Version 0.1 and Version 0.2.
+As feedback and comments are key to a robust and well-accepted Template, we invite all stakeholders to continue to submit feedback and comments regarding adoption and improvements for a future version.Nonclinical Protocol Template

 In case you missed it, check out the recordings from our recent webinar, “Protocol Template for Repeat-Dose Toxicology Studies.”